-• tasks set are reasonable and matched to the pupils' needs;

-- for the Core Tasks, children's efforts are praised and rewarded as appropriate; - presentations and workshops are provided to assist parents with understanding their child's learning, e.g. Maths calculations, phonics, spelling and reading workshops;

-• it is supportive and will listen to parents who ask for help.
+- tasks set are reasonable and matched to pupils' needs; - children's efforts are praised and rewarded as appropriate; - presentations/information sessions are provided to assist parents with understanding their child's learning, e.g. Maths calculations, phonics, spelling and reading workshops; - it is supportive and will listen to parents who ask for help.